 At this point.
 My return window is closing from Amazon.
 While we feel listening to these headphones is fun, especially with how good the bass drive is on these.
 Having a -30db noise floor is horrible for a headset.
 Especially one that is in the $100+ price range!

 No one else gives a shit about quality.

 Discord/Teams doesn't give a shit because they either want you to pay for a premium for 128kbs which was something they used to do and give away for free.
 Or in Mirosoft's case simply take high fidelity off of the table just to squeeze a few pennies.

 Most Analog providers that work with people like Teams do not give a shit because the audio quality is already bit-crushed and now it's being fed into old POT lines to then go off to a cel-phone carrier which destroys the signal further with whatever carrier codecs they are using for compressing.

-And Koss obviously stopped giving s shit 40+ years ago.
+Koss stopped giving s shit 40+ years ago.